thisismypassport/shrinko8/README.md

 -- But this comment is gone after minify
 ```

-Currently, all kept comments are placed at the start of the file, however.

 # Linting

 Linting finds common code issues in your cart, like forgetting to use a 'local' statement